Give a Beat 2025 Annual Impact Report

 Expansion to Six Prisons in 2026

-In 2025, Give a Beat secured six state contracts for 2026 programming, awarded by AIC, a department of CAC, under a one-year term.
+In 2025, Give a Beat’s Prison Electronic Music Program secured six state contracts for 2026 programming, awarded by Arts in Corrections, a department of the California Arts Council, under a one-year term.
 These awards represent seven programming slots across six California state prisons: California Correctional Institution, California Institution for Women, Los Angeles County State Prison, Kern Valley State Prison, North Kern State Prison, and Wasco State Prison.
 This marks an expansion from four programming slots in 2025 to seven in 2026.

 Spotlight: Guest Artist, Zack Fox